 UPDATE 30 June 2020: This exchange announced on 30 June that they had to close down, as it was no longer possible to operate the exchange in a profitable manner.
 However, on 10 August 2020 they announced in an email message to its users that they had managed to "work through the numbers and have formulated a business plan that will see TAGZ Exchange continue it’s operations for at least the next 12 months and into the foreseeable future".
-Accordingly, we have revived them from our Exchange Graveyard and once again placed them in our Exchange List.

 A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
 This review of TAGZ consists of four parts: general info, fees, deposit methods and security.

 TAGZ is an exchange from Australia that launched in March 2019.
 Apparently, its parent company Tagz Group Pty Ltd has four different licenses to conduct operations.
 An ASIC Registration, an AUSTRAC Registration, a Digital Currency Exchange Registration and a Remittance Dealer registration.
 We have no reason to believe that this platform is anything else but duly and properly registered to conduct the operations it is currently conducting.